 Office Holiday Closures

 The staff of Church of Christ Development Company Ltd. (CCDC) wish you and your family a safe and relaxing long weekend.
-The office is closed for Heritage Day (Monday, August 2) but will reopen with regular office hours on Tuesday, August 3, 2021
+The office is closed for Labour Day (Monday, September 6) but will reopen with regular office hours on Tuesday, September 7, 2021.